naftulikay/buildout-starter/README.md

 ================

 A project creation utility for starting zc.buildout Python and Django projects.
-In practical terms, buildout-starter is a Python script for quickly and easily creating Python and Django projects preconfigured with Buildout and setuptools.
+In practical terms, `buildout-starter` is a Python script for quickly and easily creating Python and Django projects preconfigured with Buildout and setuptools.
-Using command-line parameters, the script can even automatically create Git repositories and .gitignore rules, and can optionally install an IPython interpreter as a script in addition to optionally adding Eclipse PyDev project files.

 ##Installation##